sagemath/sagewiki_to_gh-2022-10-10/MSRItemp/GraduateSeminar.md

  .
 Abstract: Ulrich constructed a family of elliptic curves over function fields which (provably!) attain arbitrarily large rank.
 I'll go over his construction and the facts about function fields which make proving such statements "easier".

+ * March 28, Rishikesh: "Computing L-functions in SAGE" .
+ .
+Abstract: I will introduce a new L-Function class in SAGE, and give several examples on how to use it to compute L-functions.